 Christopher G. Hill is a construction lawyer in Virginia.
-He will teach about effective risk management, collection and contract drafting techniques for construction professionals, along with some practice-building advice, at Solo Practice University™.
+He will teach about effective risk management, collection and contract drafting techniques for construction professionals, along with some practice-building advice, at Solo Practice University®.

 Chris’ experience in representing both private companies and one of the largest agencies of the Commonwealth of Virginia has given him knowledge of both the private and public aspects of legal representation.
-He has used this insight to give clients both practical and legally sound advice during their interactions with both private companies and state agencies.
+He uses this insight to give his clients both practical and legally sound advice during their interactions with both private companies and state agencies.
+His years of concentration on the construction industry enable him to assist his construction clients to anticipate potential challenges and help them to prepare for and ultimately overcome those business challenges in an efficient and practical manner.

-In addition to his membership in the Virginia bar, Chris is admitted to practice before the U. S. District Courts for the Eastern and Western Districts of Virginia, the Fourth Circuit Court of Appeals, the District of Columbia Circuit Court of Appeals, and the U. S. Bankruptcy Courts for the Eastern and Western Districts of Virginia.
+In addition to his membership in the Virginia Bar, Chris is admitted to practice before the Federal District Courts for the Eastern and Western Districts of Virginia, the Fourth Circuit Court of Appeals, the District of Columbia Circuit Court of Appeals, and the U. S. Bankruptcy Courts for the Eastern and Western Districts of Virginia.

 Thank you for your interest in Construction Practice 101.
 Unfortunately, law schools do not regularly provide the practical basics for a successful construction law practice.
 While much of it builds on the relatively arcane legal principals taught in first year property courses, the nuts and bolts of how to draft a contract and how to keep a construction client out of trouble are rarely, if ever, covered.
 I hope that you will sign up for this course and find its content practical and germane to your construction practice (present or future).